codefresh-io/docs.codefresh.io/_docs/promotions/promotion-policy.md

 ## Best practices for Promotion Policies

 TBD
-When to set by environment, by product
+Examples showing when to set by environment, by product and others

 ## Promotion Policy implementation logic

-Each Promotion Policy can define some or all promotion settings, and target one or more Products or Environments.
+Each Promotion Policy can define some or all promotion settings, and one or more Products or Environments as targets.
-When a Promotion Policy is run to validate readiness for an environment, promotion settings are merged from all the matched policies based on their priority.
+When a Promotion Policy is to be run to validate readiness for an environment, promotion settings are merged from all matched policies based on their priority.
-Always, Policies with higher priority take precedence over those with lower .
+Always, policies with higher priority take precedence over those with lower priority.

 ### Promotion Policies in Trigger Environments
 TBD